MONTHLY

 b.
 Are you a beginner or experienced in Scrum?

 If you are just starting, it is good to go ahead with CSM.
-This is because CSM is a basic level certificate and easier.
+This is because CSM is a basic level certificate and is easier.
 While SAFe Agile is for experienced people who are working on agile projects as the level is difficult – the course eligibility mentions that the person should have at least five or more years of experience in software development, project management, product testing, and have knowledge of Agile and Scrum.

 c.
 Which career goal are you setting out to fulfill?

 If you wish to work in an agile team and currently working as a project manager, take the CSM certification.
-However, if you are looking at working in an enterprise-level agile environment, and wish to work in the implementation of Scaled Agile Framework, you should choose to become a SAFe Agilist.
+However, if you are looking at working in an enterprise-level agile environment, and wish to work in the implementation of a Scaled Agile Framework, you should choose to become a SAFe Agilist.

 d.
 If budget is a constraint.

-Comparing the cost of Certified ScrumMaster vs. SAFE Agilist, it is evident that the CSM fees are considerably lower than that of SAFe Agilist.
+Comparing the cost of Certified ScrumMaster vs. SAFE Agilist, it is evident that the CSM fees are considerably lower than those of SAFe Agilist.
 Accordingly, you can choose if the budget is an issue.
 However, this should be the last consideration when choosing between both certificates.

 Related Articles

-Sep 06 2021
+Sep 13 2021

 Empower yourself professionally with a personalized consultation, no strings attached!

-Get coupon upto 7% off
+Get coupon upto 60% off